 For horse owners

 We offer testing of seeds, leaves and seedlings for the Hypoglycin A toxin known to cause atypical myopathy.
 To find out if plant samples on your property contain the toxin owners can submit these samples directly to the lab.
 Please read the atypical myopathy information sheet below to learn more on atypical myopathy and how to collect samples.
-Payment is required upon submission via cheque or via bank transfer upon receipt of our invoice.
-Please complete the owner's plant sample submission form below ensuring contact details are fully filled in if paying by invoice rather than by cheque.
-If paying by cheque please make payable to Royal Veterinary College.
-Results are available in 2-3 weeks.
-These turnaround times are for working days only.
+Payment is required upon submission via bank transfer upon receipt of our invoice, via credit card (please complete page 2 of the submission form) or via cheque (made out to The Royal Veterinary College).
+Please complete the owner's plant sample submission form below ensuring contact details are fully filled in.
+Results are available in 2-3 weeks submission however if you require a more rapid turnaround we offer an expedited service (at a higher cost) and results are, whenever possible, available within 72 hours.
+These turnaround times are for working days only (Tuesday-Thursday) and we can only accept credit/debit card payments for the expedited service.

 - Horse owner factsheet and sample guidelines